freqtrade/freqtrade/docs/hyperopt.md

 ## Solving a Mystery

-Let's say you are curious: should you use MACD crossings or lower Bollinger Bands to trigger your buys.
+Let's say you are curious: should you use MACD crossings or lower Bollinger Bands to trigger your long entries.
-And you also wonder should you use RSI or ADX to help with those buy decisions.
+And you also wonder should you use RSI or ADX to help with those decisions.
 If you decide to use RSI or ADX, which values should I use for them?

 So let's use hyperparameter optimization to solve this mystery.